 In generally the distributed EIBM along the IEAP is not only the function of time, but also a function of coordinate.
 Therefore a constant curvature along the IEAP can be considered only as a special case and a method for representing a curve in terms of variable curvature is needed.
 Probably the simplest technique, which satisfies the requirements, is to split the curve into segments or vectors (FIGX).
 Although, this representation preserves the endpoints of each segment, the curvature in between the points is reduced to a constant.
 However, the problem could be avoided by increasing the count of segments or decreasing the length of a segment until the desired accuracy is reached.

 A possible algorithm for curve segmentation is shown in Figure 3.
 An arc is drawn in the given direction and the change of an angle corresponding to the extremum of pixel intensities is detected.
-The search direction for the next iteration is obtained from detected vector in previous step.
+The search direction for the next iteration coincides with the direction obtained in previous step.
 Repeating the operations for each frame of the video allows us to analyze the distributed curvature changes of IEAP in time.